SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-14-today-i-got-shot-a-fifth-time.md

 humans.
 (Especially in Asia, where integrated agriculture is still common.)

 And do you see that blue box in the upper right?
 The one that says this is the "geezer version"?
 Elders have typically somewhat weaker immune systems.
-So they up the dose to smack it around a little.
+So they up the dose given to our immune system, to smack it around a little and make sure the not-the-flu message gets through.
 I am the happy recipient of _4 times the dose_ given to the youngs!

 It's only been a couple hours and my arm is a little bit sore already; tomorrow promises to be interesting.
-And I mean "interesting" in the sense of "feel a bit crappy and spend the day on the couch with Netflix" as opposed to remaining unvaccinated and having an "interesting" near-death experience this winter.
+And I mean "interesting" in the sense of "feel a bit crappy and spend the day on the couch with Netflix" as opposed to remaining unvaccinated and having an even _more_ "interesting" near-death experience this winter.

 ## The Weekend Conclusion